Coder-Vishali/Stream-Processing-and-Analytics/Quick-start-on-kafka/readme.md

 If you want to delete the topic:

-kafka-topic --zookeeper localhost:2181 --topic mytopic --delete
+kafka-topics.bat --zookeeper localhost:2181 --topic mytopic --delete

 ## Reference: